 The Keen Venice H2 is perfect for women who want a thicker midsole than in the Clearwater CNX, yet more airflow than the Newport H2 offers.
 The size of the toe bumper is between the Clearwater and Newport models.
 You may also find that the V-strap forefoot capture upper design provides better stability and support on your hikes.

-Most current owners reported that the Venice H2 is quite comfortable for hiking, and they prefer the design over the Newport.
+Most likely you’ll find that the Venice H2 is quite comfortable for hiking and prefer the design over the Newport.
 Keep in mind, you may have to go a half size up with the Venice H2.
 Another highlight is the number of color options available.
 You’ll have no problem finding your favorite color.

 Overall, it comes down to your taste.
 If you prefer a sandal with more airflow and more support than the Clearwater CNX, the Venice H2 will treat you quite well for a wide variety of outdoor and casual activities.